leaf-node/kaya/README.md

 certificates.
 This is especially useful for older machines that may have an outdated root certificate store.

-The rest-server's `--append-only` mode is meant to prevent infected machines from deleting their own past backups.
+The rest-server's `--append-only` mode is meant to prevent ransomware-infected machines from deleting their own past backups in a naive way, but keep in mind the above security warning regarding backup pruning.
 Target machines are still able to push new backups, and to read archived data.

 ## Contributing